decentraland/documentation/content/creator/scenes/getting-started/dev-workflow.md

 When creating a new scene, choose amongst several base template scenes that include some basic code and 3d models.
 Use these to get started faster.

-Check out the [awesome repository](https://github.com/decentraland-scenes/Awesome-Repository) for a large collection of example scenes, each showcasing different mechanics that you can borrow.
+- [Awesome repository](https://github.com/decentraland-scenes/Awesome-Repository): here you can find a large collection of example scenes, each showcasing different mechanics that you can borrow.
 You can also clone any of these scenes and use it as a starting point.

-Also check out [helper libraries](https://github.com/decentraland-scenes/Awesome-Repository#Libraries) that simplify many common tasks.
+- [Helper libraries](https://github.com/decentraland-scenes/Awesome-Repository#Libraries): these can simplify many common tasks.

 ## Art assets